-Their menu is meat heavy but they do have a vegetarian menu, too.
+Their menu is meat-heavy but they do have a vegetarian menu, too.
 Make sure to try their ‘bang bang’ chicken and their ‘cock and bull’ croquettes.

-I swear I gorged so much when we visited!
+I swear I gorged so much when we visited.

 11.)
-Enjoy a Sunday Roast at the Harwood Arms
+Harwood Arms

-Typically, devoured on a Sunday afternoon it consists of mountains of vegetables, potatoes, beef, lamb, pork, chicken or veggie options that are piled with a yummy Yorkshire pud (especially with beef), mint sauce (with lamb) and lashings of gravy.
+Typically, devoured on a Sunday afternoon it consists of mountains of veggies, potatoes, beef, lamb, pork, chicken or veggie options that are piled with a yummy Yorkshire pud (especially with beef), mint sauce (with lamb) and lashings of gravy.